Conversion of LLP to Partnership Firm

 • Each partner’s Permanent Account Number (PAN) in the partnership firm

-• Information from audits pertaining to the Partnership firm
+• Information from audits on the Partnership firm

 • Statements like the Partnership firm’s Bank Details